OpenRockets/web-dev-error-solutions/errors/javascript/fixing-videojs-s-typeerror-this-options-is-undefined-error/README.md

+# 🐞 Fixing VideoJS's "TypeError: this.options is undefined" Error

 This document addresses a common `TypeError: this.options is undefined` error encountered when using Video.js, often stemming from incorrect plugin initialization or conflicting code.
 This error usually occurs during the plugin's initialization phase, preventing the plugin from accessing its configuration options.